 This course provides an opportunity to use the nursing process and implement the registered nurse role of provider, teacher and communicator to provide holistic nursing care to individuals with common mental health and medical surgical alterations in health.
 Theoretical concepts of health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects related to the role of the registered nurse are emphasized throughout the nursing curriculum.

 Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will develop critical thinking skill, and begin to problem solve within the practice environment.
-Therapeutic interventions used within the nursing discipline will be emphasized. .
+Therapeutic interventions used within the nursing discipline will be emphasized.
 Clinical learning experiences in the nursing lab, peri-operative care areas, medical surgical and mental health settings, provide opportunity to integrate theory with nursing practice.
-This course includes 4 hours of theory and 18 hours of clinical each week.
-(Co/Prerequisites: ENGC102, SCIC202, mathematics elective, NRNC116 with grade of B-or better, BLS Certification, liability insurance, active NH Nurse Assistant Licensure)
+(Co/Prerequisites: SCIC202, mathematics elective, NRNC116 with grade of B- or better, BLS Certification, liability insurance, active NH Nurse Assistant Licensure)